Building brand awareness has always been a challenge for small businesses. Limited resources and intense competition make it difficult to get noticed.

 6. Encourage Trial for New Products

 Customers can be hesitant to try an unfamiliar product due to perceived risk or cost.
-A launch promotion, such as an introductory discount or a "buy one, get one" offer, lowers the barrier to entry.
+A launch promotion, such as an introductory discount or a "buy one, get one" offer, introduces consumers to the product by lowering the barrier to the first order.

-This incentivizes the first purchase, allowing customers to experience the product's quality firsthand, which is the most effective way to build a new base of repeat buyers from increased customer satisfaction.
+This incentivizes the first purchase, allowing customers to experience the product's quality firsthand, which is the most effective way to build a new base of repeat buyers from increased customer satisfaction, with the goal of turning one time buyers into repeat buyers.

 Looking for sales promotion ideas?
 Here are some of the best: